Unramified covers and branes on the Hitchin system

-Motivated by a dimensional reduction of the self-dual equations on a $4$-manifold, N. Hitchin introduced in \cite{hitchin-self} Higgs bundles over a smooth projective complex curve $X$ of genus $g\geq 2$.
+N. Hitchin introduced in \cite{hitchin-self} Higgs bundles over a smooth projective complex curve $X$ of genus $g\geq 2$ as solutions to certain equations obtained by dimensional reduction of the self-dual equations on a $4$-manifold.
 These are pairs $(E,\varphi)$, where $E$ is a holomorphic vector bundle over $X$ and $\varphi$ is a holomorphic one-form with values in $\End(E)$.
-The moduli space of Higgs bundles $\M_X(n,d)$ of rank $n$ and degree $d$ is a holomorphic symplectic manifold carrying a hyperk\"ahler metric.
-Moreover, it admits the structure of an algebraic completely integrable system given by the Hitchin map $h\colon\M_X(n,d)\to B_{X,n}$.
-Here the Hitchin base $B_{X,n}$ is an affine space whose dimension is half that of $\M_X(n,d)$, and the components of $h$ are the coefficients of the characteristic polynomial of $\varphi$.
-The fibre of $h$ over a generic point of the Hitchin base is a torsor for an abelian variety, namely the Jacobian of an associated spectral curve.
+The moduli space $\M_X(n,d)$ of Higgs bundles of rank $n$ and degree $d$ is a holomorphic symplectic manifold carrying a hyperk\"ahler metric.
+Moreover, it admits the structure of an algebraically completely integrable system given by the Hitchin map $h_{X,n}\colon\M_X(n,d)\to B_{X,n}$.
+Here the Hitchin base $B_{X,n}$ is an affine space whose dimension is half that of $\M_X(n,d)$, and the components of $h_{X,n}$ are the coefficients of the characteristic polynomial of $\varphi$.
+The fiber of $h_{X,n}$ over a generic point of the Hitchin base is a torsor for an abelian variety, namely the Jacobian of an associated spectral curve.

-The concept of a $G$-Higgs bundle can be defined for any complex (and even real) reductive Lie group $G$ and the definition above given above is then that of a $\GL(n,\CC)$-Higgs bundle.
-N. Hitchin \cite{hitchin_duke} showed that his original construction gives an algebraically completely integrable system for any classical complex Lie group $G$.
-The Hitchin system has since been extensively studied by many authors, in particular it was generalized to arbitrary complex reductive groups $G$ (see, for example, R. Donagi and E. Markman \cite{DM}).
+The concept of a $G$-Higgs bundle can be defined for any complex (and even real) reductive Lie group $G$.
+In these terms, the above definition becomes that of a $\GL(n,\CC)$-Higgs bundle.
+The Hitchin map can also be defined in this generality, and it has been shown that it is an algebraically completely integrable system for any complex reductive Lie group $G$ \cite{hitchin_duke, Faltings,Sco, DG}.